Francisco Flores Pérez: Political career

 Flores started his political career as a vice-minister for planning during Alfredo Cristiani's presidency in 1989.
 Later he served as a vice-minister of the Presidency, with functions as adviser of the head of state, and directed the plan of governmental action in accordance with the peace accords of January 1992 that ended fighting with the Farabundo Martí National Liberation Front (FMLN) guerilla group.

-In the elections of 20 March 1994, Flores was elected to the Legislative Assembly and the new president, Armando Calderón, made him Secretary of Information of the Presidency.
+In the elections of 20 March 1994, Flores was elected to the Legislative Assembly and the new president, Armando Calderón Sol, made him Secretary of Information of the Presidency.

 In 1997, Flores was elected as the President of the Legislative Assembly.
 The Law of Telecommunications was signed during his presidency of the Legislative Assembly, in which the former government-owned telecommunication company ANTEL was split and sold to two private enterprises.
 This was supported with approval from ARENA, PCN and PDC, imitating the neoliberal system that supported the administration of governmental agencies by the private enterprise, to improve telecommunication network coverage.

 On 29 March 1998, ARENA announced Flores as their candidate for the presidential election of the following year.
 He was considered a moderate within the party.
 At the age of 37 (the youngest chief executive on the continent at that time), Flores became the third consecutive president from ARENA by winning an outright majority in the elections in March 1999, and took office on 1 June 1999.
 He served his five-year term and was succeeded by another member of his political party, Elías Antonio Saca, in July 2004.